augustofasano/Probit-PFMVB/AlzheimerTutorial.md

 Moments
 -------

-Finally, we **compute and save the first two marginal moments** of the exact posterior distribution (via Monte-Carlo) and those provided two approximate methods (stored in `paramsPMF` and `paramsMF`, respectively).
+Finally, we **compute and save the first two marginal moments** of the exact posterior distribution (via Monte-Carlo) and those provided by the two approximate methods (stored in `paramsPMF` and `paramsMF`, respectively).

 ``` r
 meanSUN = apply(betaSUN,1,mean)